gregnordin/pixel_impulse_response_calc/PIR_theory_summary.md

 - Convenience plotting:
     - `plot_irradiance_2d()` — 2D colormap of the spot.
     - `plot_centerline()` — 1D line profile along the central horizontal line.
 - An interpolator `irradiance(x,y)` built with `RegularGridInterpolator` for continuous evaluation in microns within the grid extent.
+This is also available by indexing an instance of `PixelIrradianceModel` as `pir[x,y]`, which is effectively a shorthand for `pir.irradiance(x,y)`.

 ------